Empower Your Practice

 protocol-lists-state1-OUT-v1-UK

-For UK massage therapists who need more than a basic booking page, Medesk brings together online scheduling, electronic health records with SOAP notes features, Xero integration, GDPR compliance tools, online payments and deposits, and social media integration in a single platform.
+For US massage therapists who need more than a basic booking page, Medesk brings together online scheduling, electronic health records with SOAP notes features, QuickBooks integration, HIPAA compliant scheduling software tools, online payments and deposits, and social media integration in a single platform.

 [en] online booking form